angular-es/AngularComunities/CONTRIBUTING.md

 ### Follow textlint

 Basic unification of notation fluctuations can be automatically corrected using textlint.
-If textlint encounters an error, it is caught in CI and the pull request cannot be merged.
+If textlint find an error, it is caught in CI and the pull request cannot be merged.

 ### Keep original nuances